ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 Mapping patterns are designed to match dictionary-like objects by their keys and values.
-They use a `{...}` pattern syntax that resembles a dictionary literal, but in a `case` pattern it means "match a mapping with these keys and corresponding value patterns".
+They use a `{...}` pattern syntax that resembles a dictionary literal, but in a `case` pattern it means "match a mapping with these keys and corresponding value patterns."
 This is useful for working with JSON-like data or configuration dictionaries.

 For example, imagine we receive event data as dictionaries, and we want to handle different event types: